The Portfolios and Financial Decisions of High Net-Worth U.S. Households, with L. Viceira and I. Walter, Coming Soon! Abstract

 Love & Loans.
 The Effect of Beauty and Personal Characteristics in Credit Markets, November 2012, Submitted.
 Abstract

 I find that beauty, race, age, and personal characteristics affect lenders' decisions, once credit and employment history, homeownership, and other hard financial information are taken into account.
 Beautiful applicants have 1.59% higher probability of getting loans, pay 60bps less, but have similar default rates than average looking borrowers who get worse terms.
 Blacks are less likely to get loans, pay higher rates than similar Whites, but default more.
 The findings are consistent with taste-based discrimination/misperception against the ugly, and with statistical discrimination against Blacks, although lenders specialization in borrowers from the same ethnicity and racial prejudice also play a role.

 Risk Aversion and Wealth.
-Evidence from Person-to-Person Lending Portfolios. (with D. Paravisini and V. Rappoport), November 2014.
-Submitted.
+Evidence from Person-to-Person Lending Portfolios. (with D. Paravisini and V. Rappoport), April 2015.
+Management Science, Accepted.
 Abstract

 We estimate risk aversion from investors' financial decisions in a person-to-person lending platform.
 We develop a method that obtains a risk aversion parameter from each portfolio choice.
 Since the same individuals invest repeatedly, we construct a panel dataset that we use to disentangle heterogeneity in attitudes towards risk across investors, from the elasticity of risk aversion to changes in wealth.
 We find that wealthier investors are more risk averse in the cross section, and that investors become more risk averse after a negative housing wealth shock.
 Thus, investors exhibit preferences consistent with decreasing relative risk aversion and habit formation.

 Habit Formation and Keeping Up with the Joneses: Evidence from Micro Data (November 2007)